And what your unhealthy fast food choices do to your body

-From franchised food chains to food parks.
+From franchise food chains to food parks.
 Great places to unwind and chill out with the gang.
-Convenient, tasty, and empty-caloric meals are making big money these days since most diners prefer fast food joints over other restaurants.
-Despite the popularity of healthy lifestyle goals, fast food is still widespread and suited to modern life.
+Convenient, tasty, and empty-caloric meals are making big money these days since most diners prefer these joints over other restaurants.
+Despite the popularity of healthy lifestyle goals, these types of food are still widespread and suited to modern life.

-- Fast food often contains greasy and oily items that may influence the risk of developing diseases like atherosclerosis and hypertension.
+- They often contains greasy and oily items that may influence the risk of developing diseases like atherosclerosis and hypertension.
 For individuals with existing heart problems, foods high in fat (and has high amount of sodium and MSG) may lead to heart attack or stroke.